Skip to content

 Stimulants

-Some examples of stimulant medications prescribed to treat ADHD symptoms include Methylphenidate (Ritalin, Concerta, Metadate, and Daytrana) and amphetamine-based medications (Adderall, Vyvanse, Dexedrine, and Evekeo).
+Some examples of stimulant medications prescribed include Methylphenidate (Ritalin, Concerta, Metadate, and Daytrana) and amphetamine-based medications (Adderall, Vyvanse, Dexedrine, and Evekeo).

 Nonstimulants